keybase/book-content/06-wallet/00-index.md

 # Keybase Wallet
 You can use Keybase Wallet to send, receive, and exchange Stellar Lumens (XLM) and other currencies that are trusted through the Stellar network.
 All of your transactions are automatically tied to your Keybase [account](/account).

-If you’re new to cryptocurrency, the nice thing about Keybase Wallet is that it just works on any device you use Keybase on.
+A nice thing about Keybase Wallet is that it just works on any device you use Keybase on.
 And amounts are automatically converted into the currency of your choice (US dollars, for example).

 You can learn more on the [blog](https://keybase.io/blog/keybase-stellar-launch).
 Or, join the team `stellar.public` to chat with others.

 ## Sending Lumens
 You can send, receive, and buy Lumens from Keybase Wallet or Chat.

-From your wallet, you can send Lumens to other people on Keybase, to Stellar addresses, or to your other Stellar accounts.

-You can request to receive funds from other people on and outside of Keybase.

-You can buy Lumens through external partners that are not affiliated with Keybase.
+You can send Lumens to other people on Keybase, to Stellar addresses, or to your other Stellar accounts.
+You can request  funds from people on and outside of Keybase.
+And, you can buy Lumens through external partners that are not affiliated with Keybase.

 ### Chat
-One of the quickest ways to send Lumens is through Chat.
-In your message, include this format `+123XLM@username`:
+One of the quickest ways to send Lumens to others on Keybase is through Chat.
+Just include this format in your message `+123XLM@username`.
+To do so:

 1. Enter `+`.
 2. In place of `123`, enter the amount of Lumens you want to send.
 3. In place of `username`, enter the Keybase username of the person you’d like to send the Lumens to.